 Step 1: Use your age to decide what to put in stocks

 Over time, stocks have produced higher returns as an investment — although, as financial product ads warn, past performance doesn’t predict future results.
 Retirement savers often invest in stocks by buying stock mutual funds.

 Investors might need a rule of thumb to decide how much of their portfolio to put in stocks.
 Money Talks News founder Stacy Johnson favors this formula:

 - Subtract your age from 100.

-- Invest the remainder as a percentage in stocks.
+- Use the remainder as a percentage to invest in stocks.

 Some experts think the mix should change now that Americans are facing longer retirements.
 CNN Money’s Ultimate Guide to Retirement says: